-Figure 5.29 depicts the location of construction sites that were considered significant in 2013 because of the need to be covered under the general Tennessee NPDES permit for construction activities and/or an ARAP or because they had a footprint greater than 0.405 ha (1 acre).
-(Construction areas that are part of CERCLA remediation follow substantive requirements of the appropriate water pollution control permits but are not required to obtain official permit coverage).
-Three of these sites were inspected in 2013 to evaluate overall effectiveness of the best management practices in use.
+Figure 5.26 depicts the location of construction sites that were active in 2014.
+(Substantive requirements of the appropriate water pollution control permits are followed for construction areas that are part of CERCLA remediation, but official permit coverage is not required.)
+Only four sites were considered significant due to footprints close to or greater than 1 acre and/or the need to be covered by a Tennessee construction general permit and were inspected to evaluate overall effectiveness of the best management practices in use.
 In general, while some short-term impacts to receiving streams were noted, no long-term adverse impacts were observed.